Trump prepares to offer clemency to more than 100 people in his final hours in office

-In the last week, Trump has been particularly consumed with the question of whether to issue preemptive pardons to his adult children, top aides and himself, according to the people familiar with discussions.
+In the past week, Trump has been particularly consumed with the question of whether to issue preemptive pardons to his adult children, top aides and himself, said the people familiar with discussions.

-But it remains unclear whether he will ultimately make such a move.
-While he has mused about the possibility, no final decisions have been reached, and some advisers have warned against using his pardon power to benefit himself.
+But it remains unclear whether he will make such a move.
+Although he has mused about the possibility, no final decisions have been reached, and some advisers have warned against using his pardon power to benefit himself.

 Neither Trump nor his children have been charged with crimes, and they are not known to be under federal investigation.

 But the question of a presidential self-pardon has become more urgent and controversial since the Jan.
 6 storming of the U.S. Capitol by the president’s supporters.
-Some aides believe Trump could face criminal liability for inciting the crowd.
+Some aides think Trump could face criminal liability for inciting the crowd.

-Others believe a self-pardon, never before attempted by a president, would be of dubious constitutionality but could anger Senate Republicans preparing to serve as key jurors at Trump’s impeachment trial, and would amount to an admission of guilt that could be used against Trump in potential civil litigation related to the Capitol attack.
+Others think a self-pardon, never before attempted by a president, would be of dubious constitutionality but could anger Senate Republicans preparing to serve as key jurors at Trump’s impeachment trial, and would amount to an admission of guilt that could be used against Trump in potential civil litigation related to the Capitol attack.

 White House spokesman Judd Deere declined to comment, saying his office does not discuss pardons.